plattfot/baksnapper/README.md

 anything else as off/false.

 The supported options are:
 * CONFIG: The snapper config to backup.
-Same as -c, --config.
+Same as --config.
 * PATH: Destination to backup to.
 * PRUNE: Prune the backups by deleting snapshots that isn't in the source directory.
        Same as -p, --prune
 * ALL: Send all snapshots in the soruce directory.
 Same as -a, --all
 * VERBOSE: Verbose print out, same as -v, --verbose.
 * DAEMON: Name of the baksnapper daemon, default is baksnapperd.
 Same as --daemon
 * TYPE: Define if it should push the backup or pull.
 Default is push.
   	Pull can be used to transfer a backup from a remote server to the current machine.
+* PRIVATE_KEY: The private key file to use when connecting to a remote server.
+Same as --private-key.

 **Note:** Command line options will take precendence over config file options.
 **Note:** No variable expansion is supported in the config files, for